Michael Jackson sexual abuse lawsuits on verge of revival by appeals court

 Lawyers for the Jackson estate on Wednesday will try to convince the appeals court to reverse course.

 Robson, now a 40-year-old choreographer, met Jackson when he was 5 years old.
-He went on to appear in Jackson’s music videos and record music on his label.
+He went on to appear in Jackson music videos and record music on his label.

 His lawsuit alleged that Jackson molested him over a seven-year period.
 It says that he was Jackson’s employee, and the employees of two corporations had a duty to protect him the same way the Boy Scouts or a school would need to protect children from their leaders.